HPC - Character counts

 The file omp-letters.c contains a serial program that computes the number of occurrences of each lowercase letter in an ASCII file read from standard input.
 The program is case-insensitive, meaning that uppercase characters are treated as if they were lowercase; non-letter characters are ignored.
 We provide some substantial ASCII documents to experiment with, that have been made available by the Project Gutenberg; despite the fact that these documents have been written by different authors, the frequencies of characters are quite similar.
 Indeed, it is well known that the relative frequencies of characters are language-dependent and more or less author-independent.
 You may experiment with other free books in other languages that are available on Project Gutenberg Web site.

-In this exercise you are required to modify the function make_hist(text, hist) to make use of shared-memory parallelism using OpenMP.
+The goal of this exercise is to modify the function make_hist(text, hist) to make use of OpenMP parallelism.
 The function takes as parameter a pointer text to the whole text, represented as a zero-terminated C string, and an array hist[26] of counts.
 The array hist is not initialized.
 At the end, hist[0] contains the occurrences of the letter a in the text, hist[1] the occurrences of the letter b, up to hist[25] that represents the occurrences of the letter z.

 const int from = (n * p) / num_threads;